PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 CAZZIE RUSSELL: FORMER NO. 1 NBA PICK BROUGHT SCAD TO REDLANDS

 This is part of a series of mini-Redlands Connections.
-This is Part 3 of the series, Quick Visits.
+This is a portion about a series of visitors at Redlands, Quick Visits.
 Magic Johnson and John Wooden showed up at the University of Redlands as part of a Convocation Series.
-This piece on Tom Flores was another one.
+A piece on Tom Flores was another one.
 Hall of Fame pitcher Ferguson Jenkins, former NBA player John Block, legendary high school coach Willie West showed up.
 There are others.
 Cazzie Russell, for instance, came to Redlands with an NCAA Division III basketball team from Savannah, Ga.
 Russell, out of Michigan, was the NBA’s overall No. 1 draft pick by the New York Knicks in 1966.

 Today’s feature: None other than Cazzie Russell.

 Truth is, there aren’t many NBA No. 1 draft choices that pass through Redlands.
+Not just a No. 1 draft pick.
+We’re talking No. 1 overall.

-At 54 years of age, Russell was coaching Savannah (Ga.)
+Cazzie Russell comes to mind.
+That Chicago native was a three-time All-American at Michigan in those mid-1960s.
+Years later, at 54 years of age, Russell was coaching Savannah (Ga.)
 College of Arts & Design (SCAD).

 “This school was founded in 1979 with 71 students, said Russell, “and a credit card.”